ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

 - ``object_detection_params:safety_factor``: Multiplicative factor to apply to each dimension of the bounding box.
 To ensure all the CSF is included, a safety factor should be applied to the bounding box generated from the spinal cord.
-  A safety factor of 10% on each dimension is applied here.
+  A safety factor of 200% on each dimension is applied on the height and width of the image.

   .. code-block:: xml

-     "safety_factor": [1.1, 1.1, 1.1]
+     "safety_factor": [2, 2, 1]

 - ``loader_parameters:target_suffix``: Suffix of the ground truth segmentation.
 The ground truth are located under the ``DATASET/derivatives/labels`` folder.
 The suffix for CSF labels in this dataset is ``_csfseg-manual``: